Kaelyn-Lamp/Kaelyn-Lamp.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4th year Ph.D student in the Department of Linguistics at Cornell University.
+I will offically graduate with my Ph.D in Linguistics from Cornell University this summer.
 I am interested in investigating semantic and pragmatic question through computational and experimental methods as well as using linguistic knowledge to inform NLP tasks.
-At Cornell I am affiliated with  C.Psyd Research Lab (Computational Psycholinguistics), Cornell NLP (Cornell Natural Language Processing Group), LiMe Lab (Language and meaning), and the Interdisiplanary Semantics Group.
+My most recent research analyses the use of causal language in hate speech.
+At Cornell I am affiliated with Cornell Computational Linguistics Lab (CLab), Cornell Natural Language Processing (NLP), Computational Psycholinguistics Discussions (C.Psyd), Linguistic Meaning Lab (LiMe), and Cornell Semantics Group.

-Research Interests: Causality, Computational Linguistics, Semantics, Pragmatics, Psycholinguistics

-When I am not working on research, I have a VERY high-energy dog named Finn.
-He loves hikes, learning tricks, and being the center of attention.
-I spend my free time playing with my dog, rock climbing, reading, and traveling.
 I am an editor of SALT (Semantics and Linguisitc Theory) 29 and SALT 30.

+Research Interests: Causality, Hate Speech, Computational Linguistics, Semantics, Pragmatics, Psycholinguistics

+When I am not working on research, I spend time with my VERY high-energy dog named Finn.
+He loves hiking, car rides, and being the center of attention.
+Otherwise you can find me rock climbing, reading, and traveling.